|

 easily wiped clean.
 Hardboard is also available with vinyl coatings in many patterns and colors, including some that have

-the appearance of ceramic tile.
 Wood paneling should be delivered to the site a few days before application.
 Panels

 need time to adapt to room temperature and humidity before application.
 Stack panels in the room separated by full length

 furring strips so air can circulate to panel faces and backs.
-Always start a panel application with a truly vertical

 edge.
 If a corner is straight and vertical, butt the first panel into that corner.
 Cut subsequent panels so they lap on studs.